 If you struggle with chronic pain and tightness throughout your body, you may suffer from a problem known as myofascial pain syndrome.
 This condition can send pain and other unwelcome sensation to various parts of your body while also limiting your range of motion.
-Fortunately, you can get all-natural relief through the combination of chiropractic care and a treatment modality called myofascial release at Palmer Chiropractic Center.
+Fortunately, you can get all-natural relief through the combination of chiropractic care and a treatment modality called myofascial release at Palmer Chiropractic Center of Lynchburg.

 Benefits of Myofascial Release